klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 ### Scientific Comments

-Since protocols are written for use by scientists, you will sometimes want to add comment that gives technical details about a procedure or calculation.
+You will sometimes want to add comment that gives technical details about a procedure or calculation.
 * Within a method

         ```
         # Set the masses of DNA to be used for each operation.

         ratio = op.input("Insert:Backbone").val
         total_ng = op.input("Total_DNA_ng").val
-        insert_amount = ratio[0].to_i

         ... many more lines omitted here

         op.output("Plasmid").item.associate :concentration, (total_ng / total_µl)
         ```

 * In line

         ```
         BUFFER_VOL = 10 # vol of buffer in each ligase buffer aliquot
         (though in this case you could just call the variable BUFFER_VOL_PER_ALIQUOT